AdamEssenmacher/MemoryToolkit.Maui/README.md

 ### 2) Leak Compartmentalization

 Leaks happen... but they don't have to be *catastrophic*.
-Ideally, small leaks here and there are shouldn't be a big deal.
+Ideally, small leaks here and there shouldn't be a big deal.
 The problem with MAUI is that small leaks are virtually guaranteed to become big leaks, spreading through entire pages and navigation stacks like a virus.

 Ship builders know how important it is to compartmentalize their ship designs.
 If a ship takes on water, it's important to keep that water contained to a single compartment.
 If the ship is compartmentalized, it can take on water and still stay afloat.
 If it's not, it will sink.